Dakshinya7/DrCardIO-Heart-stroke-prediction-using-machine-learning-with-front-end/README.md

 ## DATA SOURCE 📊
-Heart stroke prediction dataset (custom built dataset)
+Heart stroke prediction dataset (custom built dataset).

 ## Notebooks 📓
-Stroke Prediction
+Stroke Prediction.

 ## DEPLOYMENT 🚀
-Deployment is done using deploy branch
+Deployment is done using deploy branch.
-This website is deployed using flask
+This website is deployed using flask.

 ## How to use 💻
 Stroke Prediction system ==> enter the corresponding data of your health status.